oVirt/ovirt-site/source/events/fosdem-2014.html.md

 wiki_title: FOSDEM 2014
 wiki_revision_count: 12
 wiki_last_updated: 2014-02-10
-wiki_conversion_fallback: true
-wiki_warnings: conversion-fallback
 ---

 # oVirt at FOSDEM 2014

 There are a number of oVirt related activities during FOSDEM (the Free and Open Source Developers European Meeting) in Brussels, on February 1-2 2004.

 First, there are a number of oVirt related presentations happening as part of the [Virtualization and IaaS DevRoom](//fosdem.org/2014/schedule/track/virtualisation_and_iaas/).
-See [details on sessions](#Sessions%20).
+See [ details on sessions](#Sessions).

 We will also have a stand for the project, and we would be happy to have oVirt community members come and help spread the love about oVirt there.
 Our stand will be in building K at level K1 (near the infodesk, between OpenStack and OpenShift).

-Finally, we are going to [meet up for some drinks](#Social%20event%20) on Saturday evening in Brussels.
+Finally, we are going to [ meet up for some drinks](#Social_event) on Saturday evening in Brussels.
 You are welcome to come along to the bar "Au bon vieux temps", we'll be there from about 19h30 onwards.

 ### Sessions

 There are oVirt related sessions in the [Virtualization & IaaS DevRoom](//fosdem.org/2014/schedule/track/virtualisation_and_iaas/) and one session in the [Lightning Talks track](//fosdem.org/2014/schedule/track/lightning_talks/).

 Virtualization & IaaS venue
 Room: Chavanne

 Building: U .

 Lightning talks venue
 Room: H.2215 (Ferrer)

 Building: H